Patrick5455/quiz-app/README.md

 - Users can see their ranking among other trivia players

-### Project Setup
+### Project Details

+#### Design
+- SOLID
+- TDD
+- Documentation
+- API Design

+#### Running the Project
-- To setup this project locally, you must have the following installed locally:
+- To set-up this project locally, you must have the following installed locally:

     1. minimum of JDK 8
     2. Apache maven 3.6.3 and above
     3. SpringBoot version _ and above
     4. Mysql version 5.x+

-- at the root of the project run this command `mvn clean install`
+- At the root of the project run this command `mvn clean install`

 ### Api Docs